RuneGlazeDonut/Astral-Realms-Bot/README.md

-# Astral-Realms-Bot
+# Astral-Realms
-Get Astral Realms for your Discord Server!
-Skilling RPG Bot.
+Skilling RPG.

+### Welcome to the main GitHub for Astral Realms
+Here you will find all sorts of information regarding Astral Realms content.